About the MCH Measures Compendium and Measure Set Profiles

 Why are some measures (for example, those included in Child Stats’ America’s Children chartbook) or frameworks (such as RWJF’s Culture of Health) not included in the compendium?

-to advance policy, programmatic, and clinical work.
+policy, programmatic, and clinical work.
 The compendium is also focused on measures of health and well-being of children, adolescents, and families.
-There are many useful, valid measures and indicators in use that were
+There are many useful, valid measures and indicators in use that were outside the scope

 Why are the Head Start measures included in the profiles but not in the compendium?

-data source.
-Since the data collected through the Head Start Program Information Report’s 59-part child-health data collection instrument did not provide such information, we were unable to include Head Start measures in
+Since the data collected through the Head Start Program Information Report’s 59-part child-health data collection instrument did not provide such information, we were unable to include Head Start measures in the MCH-MRN’s detailed

 Will there be additional measures/measure sets added in the future?